Svehla/react-sync-ui/README.md

 # react-sync-ui

-`react-sync-ui` enable to do the sequential synchronous workflow with usage of React Components.
+`react-sync-ui` promisify your React Components and make your UI awaitable.

 ## usage example